dav3860/vmbix/README.md

 }
 ```

-As it would be a pain to create all your virtual machines/ESX/datastores manually, a sample import script is provided for this purpose.
+As it would be a pain to create all your virtual machines/ESX/datastores manually, a sample import script (vmbix-object-sync) is provided for this purpose.
 This is the recommended way to discover your environment with VmBix.
 Check the instructions [here](https://github.com/dav3860/vmbix/tree/zabbix-vsphere-import/zabbix/addons) to setup and configure the script.

+If you installed VmBix from a package, the script is located in /usr/share/vmbix/zabbix/addons.

 ### Querying VmBix in CLI
 You can query VmBix like a Zabbix agent using the zabbix_get tool :